OpenPrinting/openprinting.github.io/_pages/current.md

 - Filters use Ghostscript (or Poppler) to convert PostScript input.
 - Print queues were manually created, with drivers (= PPDs + filters) assigned to them.

-Why do we want to do away with PPD files?
+We especially want to get rid of the PPD files, because ...

 - In 1984 Adobe stopped development on PPDs (and also PostScript), so we started with an obsolete (but useful) format right away.
 - In 2006 we [abolished PostScript as print job format](/achievements/#pdf-instead-of-postscript-as-standard-print-job-format) and replaced it by PDF.